 Today, I am a studio artist living in the North Carolina foothills.
 I draw inspiration from old homesteads, the Piedmont region’s red dirt, and local wildlife.
 Living on a farm, I find pure enjoyment watching animals and insects interact while going about their daily habits seemingly unaffected by their surroundings while at the same time, profoundly connected to them.
 These animals and insects become personal icons symbolizing moments or moods in my life.
 I am most drawn to the caterpillar for its perseverance, patience, and ability to transform.
 At the age of 42, I welcomed motherhood and like the caterpillar, I have surrendered to this process of transformation.
 Now age 3, my daughter Saige slows my pace, keeps me present, and allows me to relive those early childhood memories all over as we discover the natural world together.
 I once read that the Cicada lies dormant and chooses their own time to be born.
 After several years of wishing, Saige came to my husband and me when it was her time.
 Different animals and insects will turn up in my artwork as the seasons change and my life evolves.

-I enjoy making specialized objects adorned with animals and foliage that have nothing to do with necessity but are utilitarian in their own right.
-If only for a brief moment, these objects aid in daily activities before becoming part of the day to day backdrop as life transpires.
+I enjoy making specialized pieces adorned with fauna and flora that have nothing to do with necessity but are utilitarian in their own right.
 In my home, the kitchen is the center of all activity.
-Handmade pottery is used daily and symbolizes conscious cooking, eating and even cleaning up with friends and family.
-Little moments accumulate overtime and although they carry my narrative, another kind of narrative is placed on these objects in a way that could never be achieved if left unused, sitting on a shelf.
-It is only after a lifetime of usage that the pots truly become powerful family heirlooms, evoking a lifetime of stories connected to its users through memory and experience for those who use them.
+Handmade pottery is used daily and symbolizes conscious cooking, eating, and even cleaning up with friends and family.
+It is only after years of usage do my fine crafted objects become powerful family heirlooms, evoking a lifetime of memory and experience for those who use them.